Sage-Bionetworks/DianAppDataTools-Java/README.md

 Setting Device ID account IS_MIGRATED set to true...
 **User successfully migrated**

+# Rescheduling Tool

+This tool allows you to re-schedule a participant's test cycle to a different date without affecting the other test cycles in their schedule.

+From the command line, this will run the tool: cd path_to_jar java -jar ReschedulingTool.jar a@b.com password bridge_id

+The program output should walk you through everything, and no additional steps are required.

+Note that a user must delete the app on their device and re-install and sign-in for the schedule changes to take effect.

 # AdherenceTool

 This JAR can only be run with the proper arguments.
 You must provide a researcher level bridge email, password, the bridge project ID, and the Device ID of the user.